Tammy Duckworth: 2006

 After longtime incumbent Republican Henry Hyde announced his retirement from Congress, several candidates began campaigning for the open seat.
 Duckworth won the Democratic primary with a plurality of 44%, defeating 2004 nominee Christine Cegelis with 40%, and Wheaton College professor Lindy Scott with 16%.
 State Senator Peter Roskam was unopposed in the Republican primary.
 For the general election, Duckworth was endorsed by EMILY's List, a political action committee that supports female Democratic candidates who back abortion rights.
-Duckworth was also endorsed by the Brady Campaign to Prevent Gun Violence and the Fraternal Order of Police.
+She was also endorsed by the Brady Campaign to Prevent Gun Violence and the Fraternal Order of Police.
 While she raised $4.5 million to Roskam's $3.44 million, Duckworth lost by 4,810 votes, receiving 49% to Roskam's 51%.

 2012

 In July 2011, Duckworth launched her campaign to run in 2012 for Illinois's 8th congressional district.
 She defeated former Deputy Treasurer of Illinois Raja Krishnamoorthi for the Democratic nomination on March 20, 2012, then faced incumbent Republican Joe Walsh in the general election.
 Duckworth received the endorsement of both the Chicago Tribune and the Daily Herald.
 Walsh generated controversy when in July 2012, at a campaign event, he accused Duckworth of politicizing her military service and injuries, saying "my God, that's all she talks about.
 Our true heroes, the men and women who served us, it's the last thing in the world they talk about."
 Walsh called the controversy over his comments "a political ploy to distort my words and distract voters" and said that "Of course Tammy Duckworth is a hero ...
 I have called her a hero hundreds of times."

 On November 6, 2012, Duckworth defeated Walsh 55%–45%, making her the first Asian-American from Illinois in Congress, the first woman with a disability elected to Congress, and the first member of Congress born in Thailand.